 As well as achieving the basis for registration, fourth year graduates in psychology have the necessary training to obtain work in areas such as schools, hospitals, prisons, human resources, developmental disabilities and various social policy areas in the private and public sectors.
 Registered psychologists are in high demand.
-These qualifications are required for entry into all professional psychology programs, such as the Doctor in Clinical Psychology/ Master of Science, which will qualify you to become a clinical psychologist.
+These qualifications are required for entry into all professional psychology programs, such as postgraduate clinical training programs, which will qualify you to become a clinical psychologist.
 They also form the ideal base to pursue graduate research programs such as the PhD.

 Watch psychology graduate, Amanda Green, talk about her career as a clinical psychologist and how she got there.